ShaguarFtype/Dat_490_Capstone/README.md

 This will update the local repository with all of your changes

-6. Synch your local changes with the remote repository git push origin main
+6. Synch your local changes with the remote repository: git push origin main